-Until the focused changed from writing to writing contests, I belonged to a writer’s group for a couple of years.
+Back in the day, I belonged to a writer’s group for a couple of years.
 In fact, I was voted president the second year, amazingly enough.
 One of our assignments was to take a classic story and rewrite it.
 This is what I chose to go with…

 But no….
-Thanks to one of her busy-body friends, Mama now spent her time nagging him to take these miserable, early morning walks and cooking up low fat meals that tasted more like something he wouldn’t want to step in much less eat.
+Thanks to one of her busy-body friends, Mama now spent her time nagging him to take these miserable, early morning walks and cooking up low fat meals that tasted like something he wouldn’t want to step in, much less eat.